Acceptance analyticsPublic preview

 - Do not honor and other generic responses (like Generic decline or Service not allowed): The issuer has chosen not to provide the specific reason for their decision.
 Prompt the customer to contact their card issuer for more information, or to try a different payment method.
 Retrying the payment yourself might also be successful.

 - Incorrect number, incorrect CVC, and other incorrect card information responses: The customer has entered incorrect card information or card information that’s no longer valid.
-Prompt the customer to re-enter their payment details, contact their card issuer if problems persist, or to try a different payment method.
+Make sure you have automatic card updates enabled.
+Contact the customer through multiple channels, such as email, text messages, or in-app notifications to re-enter their payment details or contact their card issuer if problems persist.
+Otherwise, try a different payment method.

 - Transaction not allowed: The issuer has declined the payment for unspecified reasons, which might be related to the card, or might be payment-specific.
 In the latter case, the merchant spend category might not be allowed on the card for example (such as FSA cards for ineligible items).
 The customer should contact their card issuer for more information (retries are unlikely to be successful until the issuer has been contacted) or try a different payment method.

-- Stolen card: The customer has reported the card as either lost or stolen.
+- Lost card or Stolen card: The customer has reported the card as either lost or stolen.
 Retries won’t be successful, and the customer should contact their card issuer for more information.
 Don’t report the specific reason to the customer in case the legitimate cardholder isn’t the one attempting the purchase.

 Blocked payments chart